 Hamsters enjoy eating and love to snack throughout the day, so it’s crucial to provide them with a complete and balanced diet.
 One component of their diet should be fruit, which can include blackberries.
 Not only are they healthy additions, but most hamsters also enjoy their sweet, tangy taste.
 Start with small pieces, sticking to no more than a ½ teaspoon’s worth per serving.

-As long as your hamster enjoys them and isn’t showing any signs of a reaction, blackberries can be an excellent source of vitamins and great treats to enjoy once in a while.
+As long as your hamster enjoys them and isn’t showing any signs of a reaction, blackberries can be an excellent source of vitamins and a great treat for them to enjoy once in a while.